Liza337/react-food-zoon/README.md

 ## LiveSite Link : https://deft-narwhal-86496b.netlify.app/

 ## Description
 - A simple react router project
+- It is built with Tailwind CSS ,React Router & JavaScript
 - Json data are fetched
 - It contains Home, Orders, Statistics and About us components
 - In home page you can find the featured foods